 It’s more likely that police on the scene of a DUI will use a breathalyzer to test drivers.
 This measures BAC indirectly by detecting alcohol in your breath.
 The device then uses a ratio to calculate the percentage of alcohol in your blood.

 There are many reasons that it is always important to call an experienced DUI attorney as soon as you face an accusation of a DUI.
 The potential complications of BAC testing is one of those.
 As a driver in Arizona, the law includes presumed consent for blood draws or breathalyzers in the case of potential DUI.
-However, it might be in your best interest to refuse the test depending on the circumstances.

 Any BAC over a 0.08% can result in a DUI charge.
 Although other factors can impact what type of DUI charges you will face, your blood alcohol concentration can directly impact this.
 A high BAC can increase the already severe penalties.
 DUI laws are complicated and there are some nuances to this definition that only an experienced DUI attorney would be able to help you with.
 Here are some of the charges for various BAC percentages: